ric2b/Vivaldi-browser/chromium/docs/ios/xcode_tips.md

 *   Modify BUILD files instead
 *   Added BUILD.gn files/`source_sets` need to be referenced from other ones as a `dep` in order for it to be shown in xcode.

-Warning: *do not open the `.xcodeproj` as this file does not configure the "Legacy Build System".
-If you do open this file, many things won't work properly (clicking on an error won't open the corresponding file, ...).*

 ### Adding new files